 Timeline of Alcohol Withdrawal Symptoms

 Chronic drinking alters the neurons in your brain.
-Thus, quitting alcohol cold turkey without an alcohol rehab center will throw your system off balance.
+Thus, quitting alcohol cold turkey without a Texas alcohol rehab center will throw your system off balance.
 Generally, alcohol withdrawal symptoms strike within six to 12 hours.
 First, you’ll be overwhelmed with cravings to find bottles of alcohol.
 When you deny your body, it gets anxious and shaky.
 Meanwhile, an upset liver causes vomiting and diarrhea.
 Likewise, the early withdrawal stage involves head and muscle aches.
 Second, the distress peaks during the 12- to 24-hour range.
 Here, you’ll become moody, confused, and sad.
 Rapid emotional changes from excited to depressed are common.
 Additionally, alcohol withdrawal causes fast heart rates and high blood pressure.
 Pain usually declines in three to five days, but you might keep having symptoms, such as:

 - Difficulty sleeping